AIDataFoundation/aidatafoundation.github.io/content/docs/langchain-python/what-is-langchain.md

+---
+title: 1.Introduction to Langchain
+weight: 1
+---

 ### what is langchain ?

 LangChain is like a "toolkit" for building application with LLMs . it provides a way to use these powerful AI "brains" effectively .
 Think of it as a set of instrustions that helps you guide and connect with an LLM to build something bigger and more userful